kristopolous/db.js/README.md

 You should probably run this early, as unlike in RDBMSs, it doesn't do a historical check nor does it create a optimized hash to index by this key ... it just does a lookup every time as of now.

+<h3><a name=addif> addIf ( function (candidate) ) </a> [ <a href=#toc-inserting>top</a> ] </h3>
+Specify a function that will get the candidate object to be added and return either true or false specifying (true) to add it or (false) to not.
+This feature was added to implement blacklisting.

+When you run it with or without arguments you get an array of the functions back.
+You can then splice, shift, pop, push, or unshift the array to do those respective functions.

 <h2><a name=finding> Finding </a> [ <a href=#toc>top</a> ] </h2>